Show/Hide Toolbars

 Compiler

-Does NOT allows 4 letter abbreviations of keywords
+Does NOT allow 4 letter abbreviations of keywords.

 Supports the use of '@' to retrieve the address of a variable.
 This may also be used for REF variables if the compiler option -vo7 is used.